Teckwhye/is4302-project/docs/ProjectReport.md

 ## Business Model

 The current challenges with the ticket sale systems are the existence of scalpers that benefits from the traditional ticketing sale system and the lack of authenticity and accountability of tickets.
 Even though these challenges are not completely preventable using blockchain, the team still sees the potential benefits of deploying such application of blockchain.
-For instance, mechanisms were introduced to reduce the opportunities for scalpers from benefitting such as a bidding system, placing a bulk purchase limit and prevention of buyer-to-buyer ticket transfer.
+For instance, mechanisms were introduced to reduce the opportunities for scalpers from benefiting such as a bidding system, placing a bulk purchase limit and prevention of buyer-to-buyer ticket transfer.
 This also provide more transparency of information from the verification of organisations to the transaction of each ticket.
 Moreover, this platform serves as a central platform that removes the involvement of a intermediary ticket retailers when setting up an event.
 Ethereum (ETH) is used for purchasing tickets upon a successful bid.
 The platform has also implemented a digital currency called **EventTokens** for buyers to bid for tickets.
 A token market platform has also been implemented for buyers to sell or buy tokens among themselves.

 ### Stakeholder benefits

 As a **Buyer**:
 * Reduced unfair competition with scalpers using the implemented [ticket bidding system](#ticket-bidding) using tokens and by limiting the number of tickets that can be purchased for each account.
 * Transparency in the entire process from viewing an event to transaction of tickets.
-* Guaranteed refund of ETH in the event of fraduluent event listings after purchasing tickets.
+* Guaranteed refund of ETH in the event of fraudulent event listings after purchasing tickets.
 * Increased accessibility to all events with a centralised event listing platform.

 As a **Seller**: